Do Prokaryotes Have Dna Or Rna

 The study of prokaryotic genetics is a rapidly evolving field.
 Recent advances in sequencing technologies have made it possible to sequence entire prokaryotic genomes quickly and cheaply, providing unprecedented insights into their genetic diversity and evolution.
 Metagenomics, the study of the genetic material recovered directly from environmental samples, has revealed a vast and previously unknown diversity of prokaryotes.

 Recent research has also focused on the role of non-coding RNAs in prokaryotes.
 While mRNA, tRNA, and rRNA have been well-studied, other types of RNA, such as small RNAs (sRNAs), are now recognized as important regulators of gene expression. sRNAs can bind to mRNA and affect its stability or translation, providing another layer of complexity to prokaryotic gene regulation.
-Furthermore, the discovery of novel DNA structures and modifications in prokaryotes continues to expand our understanding of their genetic capabilities and regulatory mechanisms.
+To build on this, the discovery of novel DNA structures and modifications in prokaryotes continues to expand our understanding of their genetic capabilities and regulatory mechanisms.

 Tips and Expert Advice